Ball at The Opera by Carol

 -

-when they took up etching.
-He attended to the biting of Corot's plates;
+friends when they took up etching.
+He attended to the biting of Corot's

-he helped Manet and Pissarro in the practice of aquatint.
-For Manet's etching
+plates; he helped Manet and Pissarro in the practice of aquatint.
+For

-of Olympia, Bracquemond is supposed to have worked on the final states
+Manet's etching of Olympia, Bracquemond is supposed to have worked on

-of the copper plate.
-Five or six states (the exact number is uncertain)
+the final states of the copper plate.
+Five or six states (the exact

 - 2.